matrix-org/synapse/README.rst

 As explained in `Configuring synapse`_, the ``server_name`` in your ``homeserver.yaml`` file determines the way that other servers will reach yours.
-By default, they will treat it as a hostname and try to connect to port 8448.
+By default, the server will treat it as a hostname and try to connect to port 8448.
 This is easy to set up and will work with the default configuration, provided you set the ``server_name`` to match your machine's public DNS hostname.

 For a more flexible configuration, you can set up a DNS SRV record.
-This allows you to run your server on a machine that might not have the same name as your domain name.
+It allows you to run your server on a machine that might not have the same name as your domain name.
 For example, you might want to run your server at ``synapse.example.com``, but have your Matrix user-ids look like